Being Human: Ancient and Modern Perspectives on Humanity

 If you …

-Are in Year 12 at a UK state-maintained school and are able to attend the after-school sessions in Manchester/Huddersfield from where you live;
+Are in Year 12 at a UK state-maintained school and are able to attend the seminar sessions;

 Are interested in studying ancient or modern humanities at university;